Learn how to calculate the costs of refinancing your home loan.

 Although switching home loans now is relatively straightforward, it is important to make sure you are aware of all the costs involved.

 Below is a breakdown of the fees you may face when refinancing your mortgage.
+Note that some of these fees can vary from one lender to another.

 |Mortgage deregistration fee||$120 (varies according to state)|